MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Membership Inference Attacks; Theory of Memorization.
   - <details><summary>Digest</summary> A membership inference attack allows an adversary to query a trained machine learning model to predict whether or not a particular example was contained in the model's training dataset.
 These attacks are currently evaluated using average-case "accuracy" metrics that fail to characterize whether the attack can confidently identify any members of the training set.
 We argue that attacks should instead be evaluated by computing their true-positive rate at low (e.g., less than 0.1%) false-positive rates, and find most prior attacks perform poorly when evaluated in this way.
 To address this we develop a Likelihood Ratio Attack (LiRA) that carefully combines multiple ideas from the literature.
 Our attack is 10x more powerful at low false-positive rates, and also strictly dominates prior attacks on existing metrics.

+- Personalized Federated Learning with Adaptive Batchnorm for Healthcare. [[paper]](https://arxiv.org/abs/2112.00734)
+  - Wang Lu, Jindong Wang, Yiqiang Chen, Xin Qin, Renjun Xu, Dimitrios Dimitriadis, and Tao Qin. *IEEE TBD 2022*
+  - Key Word: Federated learning; Batch normalization; Personalized FL
+  - <details><summary>Digest</summary> We propose FedAP to tackle domain shifts and then obtain personalized models for local clients.
+FedAP learns the similarity between clients based on the statistics of the batch normalization layers while preserving the specificity of each client with different local batch normalization.

 - Evaluating Gradient Inversion Attacks and Defenses in Federated Learning. [[paper]](https://arxiv.org/abs/2112.00059) [[code]](https://github.com/Princeton-SysML/GradAttack)
   - Yangsibo Huang, Samyak Gupta, Zhao Song, Kai Li, Sanjeev Arora. *NeurIPS 2021*
   - Key Word: Gradient Inversion Attacks and Defenses.